Three Steps to Better Breast Health

 Breast self-exams are easy, fast, and could possibly save your life.
 When you are familiar with what is normal for your breast, you can distinguish changes as soon as they appear.
 It's vital to do the exam correctly.
 To learn how to do a self exam, visit www.breastcancer.org and, in the search window, enter "Five Steps of a Breast Self-Exam" or click here.

-You are also welcome to contact the breast health coordinator to learn the techniques of a proper breast self-exam.
+You are also welcome to contact a breast health navigator to learn the techniques of a proper breast self-exam.

 (541) 955-5446 - Grants Pass